janzheng/stylecoeur/source/index.html.md

 # _stylecoeur

+This is your toolkit.

+Be fast, be efficient, and stop reinventing stuff.

-Core extensible collection of useful SCSS modules.
-Not a framework, just a bunch of loose concepts, ideas, and useful SCSS tied together.
-Like duct tape.
+This is not a framework, just a bunch of loose concepts, ideas, SCSS, tools and Javascript bundled together.
+Like a toolbox made of duct tape.

 </summary>